Bodies

 Our crime of the head, our crime of lightness.

-Over the course of the first season Quinn will sink further and further down and when the soles of her feet finally touch rock bottom she will find a coin with fear and love etched onto either side.
-Not long after she will face a fork in her road and, to decide which path she should take, she will flip this coin.
-As it hangs there, spinning in the air, she will wonder to herself how much the result actually matters.
+In the pilot it is implied that she was unsuccessful in the competition of seeking Lyra’s favor.
+We will come to learn the extent of this truth, discovering how this loss was not only absolute, but only the beginning.
+As Quinn slowly discovers how her understandings and self-image have been rooted in fiction more than fact, she will spiral further and further downwards.
+It is when the soles of her feet finally touch rock bottom that she will find a coin with fear and love etched onto either side.
+Not long after she will face a fork in her road and flip it to decide which path to take.
+As it hangs there, spinning in the air, she will realize how little the result actually matters.

 Wolf Street – the foundation